yogsototh/Scratch/multi/blog/Haskell-the-Hard-Way.md

 Here is an example of execution[^2]:

-[^2]: I know I cheat.
+[^2]: I know I'm cheating.
 But I will talk about non-strict later.

 <pre>
 *Main> evenSum [1..5]